Another round of TV sports rights upheaval is well and truly kicking off

 As streaming wars intensify, the industry is likely to be beset by churn – subscribers cancelling at will after short periods – and sport is one way to insulate against that.

-Amazon’s 2018 acquisition of US Open and other tennis rights in the UK and Ireland was an early toe-dipping exercise.
+Amazon’s 2018 acquisition of US Open and other tennis rights in the UK and Ireland marked an early toe-dipping exercise.

 Amazon namedrop

-But for broadcasters like Virgin, the cost of TV sports rights is almost always an outlay that requires much careful thought.

-Virgin has made headline-grabbing advancements in sports rights in recent years, but it has never exactly rested on any laurels.
-Its place in the market sees it vie with both the likes of Amazon, one of the largest companies in the world, and RTÉ, the recipient of what Virgin regards as a €196 million head-start through licence fee funding.
+Although Virgin has made headline-grabbing advancements in sports rights in recent years, it has never exactly rested on any laurels.
+It now faces vying with both the likes of Amazon, one of the largest companies in the world, and RTÉ, the recipient of what its rival regards as a €196 million head-start through licence fee funding.

-It is understood to have retained its smaller share of Champions League matches in the UEFA auction.
-And having openly smarted about losing Six Nations rugby rights to Virgin for 2018-2021 period, it will eye a return to this fold – though Virgin remains “optimistic” of keeping its biggest prize.
+RTÉ is understood to have retained its smaller share of Champions League matches in the UEFA auction.
+Now, having openly smarted about losing Six Nations rugby rights to Virgin for 2018-2021 period, it will be eyeing a return to this fold – though Virgin remains “optimistic” about keeping its biggest prize.

 Whatever the outcome, this is a pivotal year for Irish sporting rights, with the future of two absolutely key properties – Six Nations and the GAA – to be decided.
 Any sniff of interest, real or perceived, from a new and rich player is guaranteed to focus minds at the incumbent contract holders.